How You're Ruining Your Hearing Without Even Realizing It

 "Using hearing protection and removing yourself from a potentially damaging source of sound when no protection or ill-fitted protection is available are the best ways to avoid a noise-induced hearing loss," says Gayla Guignard, a certified speech language pathologist, audiologist and chief strategy officer for AG Bell Academy for Listening and Spoken Language.
 "Hearing protection, in the form of earplugs, is readily available at a local pharmacy and is inexpensive.
 Custom hearing protection is an additional option, and in some cases provides better protection than earplugs."

-The Remedy Rx: We've tested Mack's Earplugs against New York City early-morning jackhammers and construction noises and can vouch for their effectiveness.
+The Rx: We've tested Mack's Earplugs against New York City early-morning jackhammers and construction noises and can vouch for their effectiveness.

 You're Diving Without Proper Equipment